bonezone18/Meet_halfway/README.md

-# Meeting Point Finder App
+# Meet Halfway App

 ## 🚀 Project Overview

-The Meeting Point Finder App is a mobile application that helps two or more users find a mutually convenient location between their starting points.
+The Meet Halfway App is a mobile application that helps two or more users find a mutually convenient location between their starting points.
 Designed to simplify meetups for friends, couples, coworkers, and co-parents, the app calculates the optimal midpoint and suggests venues based on distance, travel time, user preferences, and context.

 ## 📱 Core Features